abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Constructor**
+	- A constructor is a special method that is used to create an instance of a class.
+ 	- Initializes the values of the variables in the object and sets the state of the object.
-	- Located near the top of the class
+  	- Has the same name as the class (PascalCase) and does not have a return type.
- 	- Best practice to include a constructor with no arguments
   	- Constructor is invoked when it's apex class is initialized
+  	- If a class does not have a user-defined constructor, a default, no-argument, public constructor is used.
   	- You will likely need to assign ```this.arg = arg;```